 Simple English definitions for legal terms

-Read a random definition: actionable nuisance
+Read a random definition: passed dividend

 An Archdiaconal Court, also known as the Court of Archdeacon, was a type of court in the past that dealt with legal cases within a specific area called an archdeaconry.
 It also had the power to handle probate matters.
 If someone wanted to appeal a decision made by this court, they could do so in the Bishop's Court.
 However, the Archdiaconal Court was abolished in 1967.